andrew-waters/orchard/README.md

 ## Installation

 You can install Orchard via homebrew or via a prebuilt release package.
 You can also download the source and build it yourself!

+> Every release is **code-signed with a registered Apple Developer ID and notarized by Apple**, so it installs and launches cleanly with no Gatekeeper "unidentified developer" warning.

 ### Homebrew